AlexMonnet/AnimalFarm/README.md

 additional methods to both the `FarmRepository` and `AnimalRepository` which can be located at `com.logicgate.farm.repository`.
 While the service implementation can be completed successfully without doing so and relying exclusively on the repositories' inherited methods (e.g. `findAll()`, `getOne()`, `save()`, and `delete()`) your solution may be cleaner and/or more efficient by adding repository methods.
+Your solution should not need any type of nested iteration.

 ### Rules and Testing